julianxhokaxhiu/LineageOTA/README.md

 ### What happens if no build.prop file is found

-The Server is able to serve the ZIP file via the API, also when a `build.prop` file is not given.
-Although most of the ( probably ) required fields will be given inheriting those informations from the ZIP file name, will not be given or will be given _wrong_ ( basically an empty string or null value ).
+The Server is able to serve the ZIP file via the API, also when a `build.prop` file is not given, by fetching those missing informations elsewhere ( related always to that ZIP file ).
+Although, as it's a trial way, it may be incorrect so don't rely too much on it.

 I am not sure how much this may help anyway, but this must be used as an extreme fallback scenario where you are not able to provide a `build.prop` for any reason.
 Instead, please always consider to find a way to obtain the prop file, in order to deliver a proper API response.